wir3z/hubitat/owntracks-hubitat/README.md

 - Location reporting mode
 	- 'significant' - location updates are based on distance moved and time elapsed.
 Best balance for battery consumption and performance.
 	- 'move' - Continuously reports locations based on the configured interval.
 Will result in much higher battery consumption.
+- Mobile App Location Performance (Android Only)
+    - Use GPS for higher accuracy/performance.
+NOTE: This will consume more battery but will offer better performance in areas with poor WiFi/Cell coverage.
+(Android ONLY)
+- Device will send a location interval at this heart beat interval (minutes) (Android Only)
+	- The mobile will report a location on intervals of this many minutes, regardless if it is moving
 - Do not send a location if the accuracy is greater than the given distance
 	- Prevents the phone from returning locations if the accuracy is larger than the entered distance
 - Number of days after which location updates from friends are assumed stale and removed
 	- If a member stops reporting locations to your mobile phone, they will be marked as stale after this many days
-- Device will send a location interval at this heart beat interval (minutes) (Android Only)
-	- The mobile will report a location on intervals of this many minutes, regardless if it is moving
 - Request that the location provider deliver updates no faster than the requested locater interval
 	- Reduces mobile data communications and battery consumption by throttling updates to the locater interval time
 - How far the device travels before receiving another location update (Android Only)